-- 1. RW Masters (2000).
-Animal Cell Culture Practical Approach: Oxford University Press. - 2.
-Ralf Pörtner (2007).
-Animal cell biotechnology.
+- 1. RW Masters (2000) Animal Cell Culture Practical Approach: Oxford University Press. - 2.
+Ralf Pörtner (2007) Animal cell biotechnology.
 Humana Press. - 3.
-M Clynes (2012).
-Animal Cell Culture Techniques. - 4.
-Nigel Jenkins (1999).
-Animal Cell Biotechnology methods and Protocols.
+M Clynes (2012) Animal Cell Culture Techniques. - 4.
+Nigel Jenkins (1999) Animal Cell Biotechnology methods and Protocols.
 Humana Press, Totowa, New Jersey. - 5.
 B.D.
-Singh Biotechnology (2004).
-Expending Horizons.
+Singh Biotechnology (2004) Expending Horizons.
 First Edition.
 Kalyani Publishers, Ludhiana. - 6.
-U Satyanarayana (2005).
-Biotechnology.
+U Satyanarayana (2005) Biotechnology.
 Books and Allied (P) Ltd., Kolkata.

 - 1. Extraction, estimation and separation of DNA from blood - 2.
 Extraction, estimation and separation of DNA from spleen - 3.
 Extraction, estimation and separation of DNA from muscle tissue - 4.
 To perform mechanical disaggregation of soft tissues of chick, for recovery of cells. - 5.
-To perform enzymatic disaggregation of tissue, for recovery of cells. - 6.
-To perform primary animal cell culture and subculture. - 7.
-Determine viability of cultured cells.
+To perform enzymatic disaggregation of tissue, for recovery of cells.

-- 1. This course involves the study of basic principles and techniques of animal tissue culture and is one of the most important fields of biology that has played a pivotal role in advancement of medicine and disease biology. - 2.
-This course will advance the students in the field of biomedical research. - 3.
+- This course involves the study of basic principles and techniques of animal tissue culture and is one of the most important fields of biology that has played a pivotal role in advancement of medicine and disease biology.
+This course will advance the students in the field of biomedical research. - 2.
+Aid in IVF, vaccine production, animal cell line production, and maintenance. - 3.
 Will be able to go for animal cell and tissue culture for product development.